 Game play continues until one partnership reaches a pre-defined number of points, such as 25.
 That team wins the game.

 Spoons is essentially a card game version of Musical Chairs for three to six players.
-Players race to be the first to complete a four-of-a-kind, at which point they grab a spoon, of which there is one fewer than there are players.
+Players race to be the first to complete a four-of-a-kind, at which point they grab a spoon.
+However, there’s one fewer spoon than there are players.
 The person left without a spoon feels very sad about the whole affair.

 Object of Spoons